2671st Special Reconnaissance Battalion (United States)

-The 2671st Special Reconnaissance Battalion was an elite light infantry unit that specializes in special reconnaissance behind enemy lines and in dangerous areas.
+The 2671st Special Reconnaissance Battalion was an elite light infantry battalion unit that specializes in frontline military intelligence gathering and special reconnaissance in behind enemy lines areas.

 It was organized at Caserta, Italy on 1 August 1944 under the sponsorship of U.S. 5th Army.
-It immediately was transferred to the Office of Strategic Services, where it remained for the duration of the war.
+It immediately was transferred to the Office of Strategic Services (OSS), where it remained for the duration of the war.
 It had been originally organized as the OSS Operational Group (Provisional) in North Africa on 4 May 1943.